SilverHalf/mount-balrior/ura/strategy.md

 #### Tanking Ura

-This is necessary to always provide a target for Ura's high priority skills.
+This is necessary to always provide a target for Ura's high priority skills so that she does not skip them to cast [Propel].
 The designated tank should stand in front of the boss, within a 400 range, 140° cone.
 A backup tank should also be designated, so that if the primary tank must do a mechanic there is always someone capturing Ura's aggro.

 Whenever Ura chooses a random target for [Steam Prison] and [Sulfuric Geyser], she will rotate to track this target: the tank should always be ready to reposition accordingly.
 This can also be used to face the boss in certain directions.
 For example, facing her North-West places the stack the shortest possible distance from safe [Sulfuric Geyser] drop zones.